mindfactory-dev/Svgicons/docs/use.md

 <?= $this-Icon->get('iconSet.iconName') ?>
 ```

-Use the icon helper with CSS added to svg tag, like size or color properties.
+Use the icon helper with CSS added to the SVG tag, like size or color properties.

 ```php
 <?= $this-Icon->get('iconSet.iconName', 'cssclasses') ?>